tatsath/FinAILabDatasets/index.rst

 - Real-time and Historical Data (back to 1960s)
 - Streaming high-frequency real-time Data
-- Stock Splits and Dividends and how these are reflected in Stock Prices … and use appropriately adjusted data for your tasks! (avoid the Pitfalls!)
+- Stock Splits and Dividends and how these are reflected in Stock Prices … and use appropriately adjusted data for your tasks! (avoid the Pitfalls!).

 .. list-table:: Summary
    :widths: 12 12 12 12 12 12 12 12 12 12 12
    :header-rows: 1
-   :

    * - EQUITIES
      - FX
      - FIXED INCOME